andrew henderson menu

 Five Ways to Obtain a Second Citizenship

-The offshore world changes with the tide.
-As an experienced expat, I’m used to going with the flow and, indeed, the ebb of everyday life.
+Still, as an experienced expat, you get used to going with the flow and, indeed, the ebb of everyday life.

-Whatever is happening in the world shouldn’t distract you from the fundamental principles of being a Nomad Capitalist.
-After all, I have only been able to deal with the latest economic and political developments because these fundamentals are in place.
+After all, you can only deal with the latest economic and political developments because these fundamentals are in place.

-So, let’s go back to the basics today and talk about second passports: why you need them and the four main ways you can obtain a second citizenship.
-There’s a lot of misinformation out there on the topic and a lot of people aren’t sure which method is best for them.
-This leads a lot of people to make numerous ill-advised and expensive mistakes.
+So, let’s go back to the basics and talk about second passports, why you need them and the four main ways you can obtain a second citizenship.

 So, let’s clear up any misunderstandings and examine the five different ways that you can get a second passport.

-4 Ways to Get a Second Passport
+Why Get a Second Passport?

 The entire argument behind the importance of having a second passport can be boiled down to one word: diversification.
-With only one citizenship, your life is completely in the hands of one group of (often unelected) government workers.

 Now, some erroneously believe that if having one passport could hold you back, having two or more must mean you’re really screwed.
 In reality, it doesn’t work that way.